open-component-model/ocm/docs/reference/ocm_add_resource-configuration.md

 - Access type <code>maven</code>

-  This method implements the access of a Maven (mvn) artifact in a Maven repository.
+  This method implements the access of a Maven artifact in a Maven repository.

   The following versions are supported:
   - Version <code>v1</code>